From Chaos to Order: Don’t Let the Challenge of a New School Year Wear You Down!

 And sometimes, all you need is a simple alcove in a child’s bedroom equipped with a desk, chair and all the essential school supplies.
 You can also build a desk inside an open closet.
 Put in a chair, a lamp, and shelves for books, and your child will be all set.

-Left: A work space – with a desk and chair – in a three-bedroom, two-bath Ranch-style home plan can be an ideal study corner (House Plan #141-1134).
-Right: A secluded corner with a desk and chairs in the bonus room of a two-story, four-bedroom Craftsman-style home plan can be converted into a study space.
+Left: A work space – with a desk and chair – in a 3-bedroom, 2-bath Ranch-style home can be an ideal study corner (Plan #141-1134).
+Right: A secluded corner with a desk and chairs in the bonus room of a 2-story, 4-bedroom Craftsman-style home can be converted into a study space.
 Throw in a laptop, a lamp, and some shelves underneath the desk – and your child’s in business!
-(House Plan #153-1781)
+(Plan #153-1781).

 Provide hooks for backpacks and jackets.
-Let your children choose a favorite color for their storage containers; and instruct them to put away belongings neatly into the bins so that they don’t make the mudroom “clutter central” (photo credit: Douglas Sheppard on Unsplash).
+You can let your children choose a favorite color for their storage containers; and instruct them to put away belongings neatly into the bins so that they don’t make the mudroom “clutter central” (photo credit: Douglas Sheppard on Unsplash).

 No mudroom?
 No worries!
-The entryway of a two-story, four-bedroom Country home plan has an open shelf with hooks for jackets and backpacks.
-Storage baskets can be moved to the bottom shelf for easy access (House Plan #153-1904).
+This entryway of a 2-story, 4-bedroom Country home has an open shelf with hooks for jackets and backpacks.
+Storage baskets can be moved to the bottom shelf for easy access (Plan #153-1904).

 It can be as simple as a calendar on a wall, a bulletin board, an erasable chalkboard, or something as elaborate and detailed as you want it to be – with hooks for file folders, small message boards, and other supplies.

-A simple chalkboard calendar is a tremendous help in keeping everyone in the family on track (photo credit: Alex Jones on Unsplash).
+A simple calendar is a tremendous help in keeping everyone in the family on track (photo credit: Alex Jones on Unsplash).

-The spacious kitchen island and countertop in a two-story, four-bedroom Prairie-style home plan provide a perfect lunch-packing area on busy school mornings (House Plan #108-1791).
+The spacious kitchen island and countertop in a 2-story, 4-bedroom Prairie-style home provide a perfect lunch-packing area on busy school mornings (Plan #108-1791).

 What do you do with hungry kids who want snacks when they get home from school?
 Easy – set up an accessible go-to area for their snacks.
 Arrange bins filled with healthy snacks in the fridge, cupboard, or pantry.
 Knowing that snacks are waiting for them when they get home can also discourage your children from eating junk food.

-Left: Check out these drawers filled with healthy snack items for after-school treats.
-Right: There are lots of drawers and cabinets that can be assigned as snack stations in this very roomy kitchen of a two-story, four-bedroom Contemporary-style home plan (House Plan #168-1088).
+Here are lots of drawers and cabinets that can be assigned as snack stations in this very roomy kitchen of a 2-story, 4-bedroom Contemporary-style home (Plan #168-1088).

 Sorting your children’s bathroom essentials and making them easy to reach can minimize the time they spend in the bathroom in the morning.